 The ACAA is a charity that works to integrate immigrants, refugees and asylum seekers into western society.
 It provides ESOL classes across London and free Legal Advice, specialising in Immigration, Family and Property Law.

 Refugee Action is a UK charity that offers help and advice to refugees, including help with the asylum process, finding housing, poverty and homelessness.
 You can telephone 0207 952 1511 or email email@example.com.

-The Refugee Support Network is a charity that helps young refugees, asylum seekers and survivors of trafficking to build more hopeful futures through education.
+Refugee Education UK is a charity that helps young refugees, asylum seekers and survivors of trafficking to build more hopeful futures through education.

 Asylum Aid works to secure protection for people seeking refuge in the UK from persecution and human rights abuses abroad.
 You can obtain help and advice by telephoning 020 7354 9264 or by emailing firstname.lastname@example.org.

 The Mental Health and Wellbeing Portal for Refugees & Asylum Seekers has been set up by members of staff at the University of East London (UEL).
 It is a health and wellbeing portal aimed at providing refugees, asylum seekers, social care professionals and others with easy access to practical tools and resources.

 The UK Council for International Student Affairs (UKCISA) is the UK's national advisory body serving the interests of international students and those who work with them.
 Information and guidance is available for international students, refugees and migrants.

 The Refugee Assessment and Guidance Unit (RAGU) offers support to refugees and asylum-seekers with higher level education and/or professional qualifications, helping them into education and employment.